dajk/dotfiles/README.md

 1. `iTerm2` > `Preferences` > `Profiles` > `Colors` Tab
 2. Open the `Color Presets...` drop-down in the bottom right corner
 3. Select `Import...` from the list
-4. Select the `Dracula-theme.itermcolors` file (since the `install.sh` script is cleaning up the repo at the end, download theme from [here](https://raw.githubusercontent.com/dajk/dotfiles/master/iterm2/Dracula-theme.itermcolors) and select it in this step)
+4. Select the `Dracula-theme.itermcolors` file (browse from `/User/{YOUR_USER}/dotfiles/iterm2/Dracula-theme.itermcolors` or download theme from [here](https://raw.githubusercontent.com/dajk/dotfiles/master/iterm2/Dracula-theme.itermcolors) and select it in this step)
 5. Select the `Dracula-theme` from `Color Presets...`

+- ##### Setup Mac env

+1. Open sportlight search
+2. Search for trackpad
+3. Disable/enable Secondary click & Tap to click options
+4. Go to accesibility > pointer control > trackpad options
+5. Enable dragging (without drag lock)

 - ##### RUN DOCKER